BACLOFEN 10MG TABLETS

 Driving and using machines

-Baclofen may cause drowsiness, decreased alertness,
+Baclofen may cause drowsiness, decreased

-dizziness, incoordination, and shaking.
-If you are affected,
+alertness, dizziness, incoordination, and shaking.
+If

-do not drive or operate machinery.
+What Baclofen is and what it is used for you are affected, do not drive or operate machinery.

-Patients who are intolerant to lactose should note that
+Patients who are intolerant to lactose should note

-taking this medicinal product.
+your doctor before taking this medicinal product.

 Baclofen Tablets are used: